How to clean a headstone

 Posted by AK Lander | On May 11, 2015 10:13

 Gravestones are designed as a tribute to life, a constant reminder of a loved one which is aimed to stand the test of time.
-While custom-made headstones – typically granite and marble memorials – are known for their natural hardiness, dedicated and regular cleaning will help the stone remain at its best for longer.
-With this in mind, here’s our complete cleaning guide for a gravestone.
+Although custom-made headstones are known for their natural hardiness., dedicated and regular cleaning will help the stone remain at its best for longer.
+If you’re searching for the best tips for how to clean a marble headstone or memorials in general, then read on to discover the best things you can do. here’s our complete cleaning guide for a headstone.

 Start from the bottom up

 If you are cleaning a memorial headstone we would recommend starting from the bottom and working up towards the top.
 This is because if you start cleaning a monument from the top, the acids released from the moulds you are scrubbing off can run down the façade of the stone and can lead to extra stubborn stains.

 Should the stone need washing, always use natural clean water before patting it dry with a soft cloth to minimise water retention.